httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The status of "SHA" has been updated to "deprecated", and its description states that this algorithm MUST NOT be used.

+The status for "CRC2c" has been updated to "standard".

-The status for "CRC2c", "UNIXsum" and "UNIXcksum" has been updated to "standard".
+The status for "UNIXsum" and "UNIXcksum" has been updated to "deprecated", and their description states that those algorithm MUST NOT be used.

 The "id-sha-256" and "id-sha-512" algorithms have been added to the registry.